 In identifying a child as needing SEND support, the subject teacher working with the SENCo should carry out a clear analysis of the student's needs.
-This should draw on subject assessments, teacher observations, details of previous progress and attainment and comparisons with peers and national data.
-The opinion and feelings of the individual and advice from external support services will also be considered.
-Any parental concerns will be recorded and compared with the school's information and assessment data on how the pupil is progressing.
+This should draw on subject assessments, teacher observations, details of previous progressing.

 This analysis will require regular review to ensure that support and intervention is matched to need; barriers to learning are clearly identified and being challenged and that the interventions being used are developing and evolving as required.
 Where external support staff are already involved, their work will help inform the assessment of need.
 Where they are not involved they may be contacted, if this is felt to be appropriate, following discussion and agreement from parents.